 Jim Corporation is selling Television Sets across Retail and large scale corporations.
 All the T.V. sets come with a 1-year warranty, whereby Jim Corporation shall replace or repair the T.V. in case of any fault.

-During the next year, Jim Corporation had to service several of their T.V. sets ended up costing the firm $7,500.
+During the next year, Jim Corporation had to serve several of their T.V. sets ended up costing the firm $7,500.
 This amount of repair is not recorded as another expense since it was already considered when the sale was recorded in the previous year.
-Instead, the account of liability is further reduced by $7,500 and the inventory account is reduced accordingly.
+Instead, the account of liability is further reduced by $7,500, and the inventory account is reduced accordingly.